 “Beekeeping is a wonderful hobby.
 Bees are interesting creatures, with a fascinating life.
-Unfortunately, not everyone appreciates this and, unless care is taken in keeping bees and siting colonies, trouble can result”.
-(BBKA leaflet B1 – Bees and Neighbours)
+Unfortunately, not everyone appreciates this and, unless care is taken in keeping bees and siting colonies, trouble can result” (BBKA leaflet B1 – Bees and Neighbours).

 The other, much more serious, involved the death of a dog.
 Hives in a beekeeper’s garden, part of a small estate, were accessed by a neighbour’s dog.
 The bees reacted in a predictable manner.

 “Beekeepers have the right to keep bees.
 Their neighbours have the right to enjoy their property in peace.
 Badly kept and positioned colonies can be a nuisance”.
-It is a beekeepers responsibility to avoid their bees becoming a nuisance and to take appropriate steps if they so become.
+It is a beekeeper’s responsibility to avoid their bees becoming a nuisance and to take appropriate steps if they so become.

-“Most beekeepers are tempted by the familiar and convenient location of their own garden where they can watch their bees at work and attend to them easily, but small gardens, particularly those surrounded by houses are not likely to be a successful solution.
+“Most beekeepers are tempted by the familiar and convenient location of their own garden where they can watch their bees at work and tend to them easily, but small gardens, particularly those surrounded by houses are not likely to be a successful solution.
 With careful management a small garden in open countryside or a garden at least the size of a tennis court could provide a suitable site for two or three hives.”